tjmblake/tjmblake.github.io/src/pages/building-cyclr-sandbox.md

 This can take up to 2 weeks per new starter.

-These 2 weeks consisted of working with a developer to build integrations on Public APis.
+These 2 weeks consisted of working with a developer to build integrations on Public APIs.
-The developer would try to explain each aspect of the problem, without any Destructure, and would be jumping between the topics which affected the current problem.
+The developer would try to explain each aspect of the problem, without any structure, and would be jumping between the topics which related to the current problem.

 ## This had some issues: